stackitcloud/stackit-cli/docs/stackit_config_set.md

-      --mariadb-custom-endpoint string              MariaDB API base URL, used in calls to this API --mongodbflex-custom-endpoint string          MongoDB Flex API base URL, used in calls to this API --object-storage-custom-endpoint string       Object Storage API base URL, used in calls to this API --opensearch-custom-endpoint string           OpenSearch API base URL, used in calls to this API --postgresflex-custom-endpoint string         PostgreSQL Flex API base URL, used in calls to this API --rabbitmq-custom-endpoint string             RabbitMQ API base URL, used in calls to this API
+      --mariadb-custom-endpoint string              MariaDB API base URL, used in calls to this API --mongodbflex-custom-endpoint string          MongoDB Flex API base URL, used in calls to this API --object-storage-custom-endpoint string       Object Storage API base URL, used in calls to this API --observability-custom-endpoint string        Observability API base URL, used in calls to this API --opensearch-custom-endpoint string           OpenSearch API base URL, used in calls to this API --postgresflex-custom-endpoint string         PostgreSQL Flex API base URL, used in calls to this API --rabbitmq-custom-endpoint string             RabbitMQ API base URL, used in calls to this API